 Picasso Peace Lily: Care Guide

-If you're fortunate enough to have a bathroom with a window, they make great bathroom plants and will appreciate the extra humidity!
+If you're lucky enough to have a bathroom with a window, your Picasso will make an excellent bathroom plant and will appreciate the extra humidity.

 Having a grow-light in general is a fantastic way to supplement all your houseplants during long winters!

 Watering: Picasso spathiphyllum peace lilies thrive with a consistent watering routine that mimics their natural habitat.
 They prefer to have consistently moist soil but not waterlogged, as this can cause the roots to rot.
 Allowing the soil to dry out too much in between waterings can cause the leaves to droop, but they will perk up again after being watered.
 While they may be a little dramatic at times, their personality only adds to their charm.

 Tap Water or Distilled Water?
 Spathiphyllums are sensitive to fluoride and chlorine found in tap water, which can eventually burn their leaves and roots.
 If possible, we recommend using distilled water or a water filtration system like a Brita filter.
 However, it's not strictly necessary and tap water can still be used as long as it's allowed to sit out for a few hours to allow the chemicals to evaporate.